A Virtual Adoption Connects Two Boys to Loving Home

 For Jared and Victoria Shipman, adoption was always a part of their family plan.
-Even as teenage high school sweethearts, they both felt as if God was putting it on their heart to adopt; the only question was when.
+Even as teenage high school sweethearts, they both felt as if God was putting it on their hearts to adopt; the only question was when.
 After having two biological children of their own, they originally planned to adopt one newborn child, but “God had other plans,” Victoria said.

-After many months of searching for a child, having multiple private adoptions fall through and almost giving up, the Shipmans came across an opportunity to foster Declan and Kyrito in August of 2019 through Christian Family Care (CFC).
+After many months of searching for a child, having multiple private adoptions fall through, and almost giving up, the Shipmans came across an opportunity to foster Declan and Kyrito in August of 2019 through Christian Family Care (CFC).
 It happened unexpectedly, but Victoria said God had been preparing their hearts to the idea of adopting three children.
 When they met the boys, they immediately fell in love with them and knew it was where God had been leading them.

 Their journey toward adopting two brothers and fostering a third was nothing short of an unexpected miracle.

 Three months after Declan and Kyrito’s initial fostering, the Shipman’s received an earth-shattering phone call.
 Declan and Kyrito’s newborn biological brother, Tobias, was in need of a home.
 Though the Shipmans were undecided at first if they’d be able to take in another child, Victoria recalled how God showed up in mighty ways.

 Within two hours of receiving the call that a newborn baby was in immediate need of a home, Victoria said that “multiple people had come by to drop things off.
 [By evening] we had a crib, a car seat, clothing, diapers, wipes, bottles, pacifiers, blankets, lovies, a swing; you name it, it was here.
 It was unbelievable.”
 In just 11 hours, Tobias was in their home.